Ed Subitzky: Cartoons and humor for magazines other than National Lampoon

-Before National Lampoon started running Ed's work, back in 1968 and 1969 Subitzky had two cartoons published in Cavalier (magazine).
+Before National Lampoon started running Subitzky's work, back in 1968 and 1969 Subitzky had two cartoons published in Cavalier.
 In 1970, six of his cartoons were published in Scanlan's Monthly, and one cartoon of his was published in The Magazine, probably in 1971.

 The New Yorker

-Two of Ed's cartoons ran in The New Yorker.
-One was a cartoon which The New Yorker bought from Ed Subitzky in 1974, in order to hand it over to Charles Addams, so Addams could draw it up as if it had been his own idea (it seems this kind of thing was not uncommon in Addams's later years).
-That cartoon was published in the August 12th 1974 issue of The New Yorker.
+Two of Subitzky's cartoons ran in The New Yorker.
+One was a cartoon which The New Yorker bought from Subitzky in 1974, in order to hand it over to Charles Addams, so Addams could draw it up as if it had been his own idea (apparently this kind of thing was not uncommon in Addams's later years).
+That cartoon was published in the August 12, 1974, issue of The New Yorker.
 It shows an invisible man begging, with a hand-drawn sign that says, "BE THANKFUL YOU CAN BE SEEN, GOD BLESS YOU.

-The other cartoon of Ed's that was in The New Yorker was run normally under Subitzky's own name.
-That one, "Cinema East Schedule", ran in the August 26th, 1974 issue.
+The other cartoon of Subitzky's that was in The New Yorker was run normally under Subitzky's own name.
+That one, "Cinema East Schedule", ran in the August 26, 1974, issue.